ddev/ddev/docs/content/users/basics/developer-tools.md

 ### Database Connections from the Host

-If you need to connect to your project’s database from your host machine, run `ddev describe` to show the database connection information, like `Host: localhost:49156`.
+If you need to connect to your project’s database from your workstation, run `ddev describe` to show the database connection information, like `Host: localhost:49156`.

 Each project’s database port is unique, and randomly chosen from available ports on your system when you run `ddev start`.

 You can force this port to be the same on every `ddev start` by setting `host_db_port` in the project `.ddev/config.yaml`.
 For example, `host_db_port: "49156"` or `ddev config --host-db-port=49156`.
 This value needs to be different on each running DDEV project, and unless it is set, the database port will change on every `ddev start`.

 You can use this port with various tools that need a direct port, like `mysql` or `psql` clients, but it’s usually easiest to use `ddev mysql`, `ddev psql`, `ddev sequelace`, `ddev tableplus`, etc, which set everything up for you.

+(If you use PhpStorm and its integrated database browser, use the [DDEV Integration Plugin](https://plugins.jetbrains.com/plugin/18813-ddev-integration) to manage all of this for you.)

 ## Using Drush 8 Installation on Your Host Machine